AddJam/ember-hold-button/README.md

 ## Styling

 The following are a few examples of how to style the button.
-The component is just a button tag containing the A yield and a span.
+The component is just a button tag containing a yield and a span.
 The span is the part that animates.

 ```
 {{yield}}